fiberplane/mcp-lite/packages/core/README.md

 - `InMemorySessionAdapter` - Session storage in memory
 - `InMemoryClientRequestAdapter` - Client request tracking in memory

+### Client Requests and Elicitation

+The server can send JSON-RPC requests back to the MCP client (for example when you call `ctx.elicit`).
+Those requests are routed through the `ClientRequestAdapter`.
+Provide one when you need:
+- Timeouts or retries for client prompts.
+- To make sure an elicitation response is delivered even when the original POST is finished.
+- To back the pending requests with shared storage in a multi-instance deployment.

+The in-memory adapter covers local runs.
+For production you can implement `ClientRequestAdapter` using Redis, D1, Durable Objects, or any queue that can look up pending requests by session and request id.

 ### Custom Adapters

 Implement these interfaces for custom storage: